MaraScott/ComfyUI_MaraScott_Nodes/README.md

 This AnyBus is dislexia friendly :D

-What are the features ?

-- dynamic number of input from 3 to 25
-- profile assignment
+# Upscaler Refinier Node AKA McBoaty node

+Upscaler Refinier Node (AKA McBoaty node) is an Upscaler coupled with a Refiner in order to get higher rendering result.
+The output image is a slightly modified image.

+I would like to thanks [Rob Adams](https://www.youtube.com/@robadams2451) AKA Treeshark who provided the workflow in the first place which I convert in a ComfyUI Node

+---

-If anybody is interested to use it, I'm following on feature request via the issues.
+If anybody is interested to use these nodes, I'm following on feature request via the issues.